adobe-dss-aep/ajo-handson-labs/ME/3. Defining Segments/Create a Segment.md

 ![Segment](../0.%20Images/Segment1-step2.JPG)

-7. Change the time to 6 days, or any period you want.
+7. Change the time filter to be "In Last" and set the range to 6 "days", or any period you want.

 ![Segment](../0.%20Images/Segment1-step3.JPG)